-- A basic eligible federally guaranteed subsidized or nonsubsidized Stafford student loan in which the federal government makes interest subsidy payments available to reduce student interest costs and is eligible as defined in Section 438 of the Higher Education Act for purposes of receiving Special Allowance Payments. - 2) An eligible federal PLUS/SLS loan for graduate and professional students, undergraduate independent students, and supplemental loans to parents of dependent students. - 3) An eligible federal consolidation loan for borrowers to fund payment and consolidation of the borrower's obligation of guaranteed student loans and certain other loans authorized pursuant to other federal programs.
+- 1) A basic eligible federally guaranteed subsidized or nonsubsidized Stafford student loan in which the federal government makes interest subsidy payments available to reduce student interest costs and is eligible as defined in Section 438 of the Higher Education Act for purposes of receiving Special Allowance Payments. - 2) An eligible federal PLUS/SLS loan for graduate and professional students, undergraduate independent students, and supplemental loans to parents of dependent students. - 3) An eligible federal consolidation loan for borrowers to fund payment and consolidation of the borrower's obligation of guaranteed student loans and certain other loans authorized pursuant to other federal programs.

-The Student loans are serviced by third party corporations, which receive a monthly servicing fee from the Program.
 The Program assesses a total to be paid for both servicing and program administration fees (the total) equal to a percentage of the outstanding pool balance (loan principal plus expected interest to be capitalized) paid on a monthly basis.
 Thus the monthly program administration fee received by the Program is equal to the difference between the monthly total fee and the monthly servicing fees.
 The portion of the total fee representing the servicing fees is adjusted upward each January 1 to factor in inflation, at a rate of 3% per annum.
-For fiscal year 2017, the total fee is 0.856729%.
+For fiscal year 2018, the total fee is 0.876431%.